This HAS To Be Normal

 Is it impossible to say to say such things?
 I don't know.
 It seems likely.
 I know that most Democrats seem to find it impossible.
 I am often told that they can't say these things, because portions of the Democratic base won't accept them, and we'll lose the independent votes we need to win.

 I don't argue much these days, even if I have my skepticisms about the efficacy of winning support by not differentiating from the alternatives.
-I'm not a campaign strategist, and I'm shit at interpreting polls, and I've been wrong enough times about election results to no longer engage in our national past-time of confidently proclaiming my predicted outcomes as accomplished facts.
-But I will say that if this is correct—if the only correct math for Harris to defeat Trump is bloody math—then it is even more dispiriting than the fact than Democratic support of such things, because it suggests that far more of my fellow citizens are still in the spiritual death of foundational American supremacy than I would have hoped.
+I'm not a campaign strategist, and I'm shit at interpreting polls, and I've been wrong enough times about election results to no longer engage in our national pasttime of confidently proclaiming my predicted outcomes as accomplished facts.
+But I will say that if this is correct—if the only correct math for Harris to defeat Trump is bloody math—then it is even more dispiriting than the fact that Democrats support such things, because it suggests that far more of my fellow citizens are still in the spiritual death of foundational American supremacy than I would have hoped.
 I know I wish it weren't true if it is true.
-I know many Democrats don't even seem to want to say them, so I don't think political strategy is the only preventing factor.
+I know many Democrats don't even seem to want to say these impossible things to say, so I don't think political strategy is the only preventing factor.

 And I know some will conclude that my critiques of Democrats means I want Trump to win.
 These are the risks, I suppose.